Leslie Harpold: Death

 In December 2006, Harpold died unexpectedly.
 Her death was quickly noted as it took place during her annual online Advent calendar; Day 7 was the last one posted.
 At the time of her death, "Leslie Harpold" passed "Britney Spears" and "Christmas" to become the third-most searched term on Technorati.
 After her death her family chose not to maintain her websites or allow others to make her work available.
 This loss to the Web of her work raised the issue of digital estate planning for online creators.

 Influence

 Author and editor Choire Sicha and blogger Heather Armstrong both have cited her as an influence, as have designer Jeffrey Zeldman, author Maggie Mason, writer and podcaster Merlin Mann, and engineer Chris Wetherell.
-Like Harpold's work, recognitions of her influence often bridge multiple aspects of life, such as Wetherell's statement: "Her writing beat personal ploughshares into community ploughshares that cut through my personal and professional development like a sword".
+Wetherell said, "Her writing beat personal ploughshares into community ploughshares that cut through my personal and professional development like a sword".

-Harpold's influence on the personal Web was discussed by Christian Crumlish at the "Identity and Attention" panel at South by Southwest Interactive 2007, and it has been noted by many others including blogging software company Six Apart in an official post praising "her unique role in the history of social media".
+Harpold's influence on the personal Web was discussed by Christian Crumlish at the "Identity and Attention" panel at South by Southwest Interactive 2007, and it has been noted by many others, including blogging software company Six Apart in an official post praising "her unique role in the history of social media".

 Many reference her piece "The Thread that Runs So True" as an important representation of the personal Web she helped form and of their own experiences with the early years of the Web.